 The good news is there are ways to slow down the process of deterioration.
 First, keep your boat out of the weather as much as possible.
 Second, keep your boat clean.
 Finally, there are a number of protective solutions on the market that you can use to care for your pontoon boat furniture.

-- Lint-free-won't leave greasy residue on hands
+- Lint-free disposable wipes that won't leave a greasy residue on hands

 However, if all else fails, you are still in luck because replacing furniture is something that can be easily accomplished with pontoon boats.
 In fact, we have written about it before.

 I can’t remember the last time I was on somebody’s pontoon boat when the top wasn’t falling apart—unless the boat was brand new.
 They are not sexy by any means, but they are necessary.
 I doubt you can even recall a cool photo when the top was on a pontoon boat.
 I mean, pontoons are convertibles, right?

 However, whether you have a hard or a soft top, the covering for your pontoon is the first and last line of defense against the elements.
 These elements can be extreme.
 I know they have been in Texas.
 We get hot and cold weather, which causes boat tops to shrink and expand, and we also get heavy sun, ultraviolet rays, rain and hail.
 Trust me, you want a top when you get caught out on the water in a hailstorm!